 We Rescue from various pounds across the Riverina and the Snowy region and others seeking to re-home pets.

-They are fortunate to have the help and full support of David Hall's Vet Practice, whose staff give every animal its best chance for a better life.
-Walwa Vets look after dogs and cats from all over NSW and Northern Victoria through the support of the aforementioned groups, as well as three other NSW rescue groups, covering as far afield as Walgett and Lightning Ridge, also Riverina Rescue and Canberra Pooch.
+They are fortunate to have the help and full support of Dr Jan's Pet Hub and Holbrook Vet Centre practices, whose staff give every animal its best chance for a better life.
+Dr Jana and Holbrook Vets look after dogs and cats from all over NSW and Northern Victoria, consistently going above and beyond for every animal, creating miracles and special moments even in the darkest of times.

 Some of the animals now live locally, others have travelled to new homes as far as Melbourne, Geelong,Townsville and Perth.